Kovidapunj/Exploratory-data-analysis-using-python/6.Condtional statements using python/README.md

 # Experiment 6
+Experiment 5
+## Title

+To Study and Implement Conditional Statements in Python

+## Aim

-Aim - To study and implement conditional statements in Python
+To study and implement conditional statements in Python for decision-making.

-Algorithm
+## Algorithm

 Start the program.

-Take the required input from the user.
+Declare variable(s) or take input from the user.

-Apply conditional statements (if, elif, else) to evaluate the given condition(s).
+Apply the conditional statement to check the given condition.

-Execute the corresponding block of code based on the condition’s result.
+If the condition is true, execute the corresponding statement.

+If the condition is false, execute the alternative statement.

-Display the output.
+Display the result.

 Stop the program.

+## Objectives

+To understand the concept of conditional statements in Python.

+To learn how to use conditional statements for decision-making.

+To implement programs using conditional statements.

+To understand how program execution depends on conditions.

-Theory
+## Theory

-Conditional statements in Python are used to perform different actions based on different conditions.
-They allow a program to evaluate expressions and execute specific code blocks only when certain conditions are satisfied.
-This decision-making capability is essential for building logical and real-world applications.
+Conditional statements are used to control the flow of execution in a program based on certain conditions.
+They allow the program to make decisions and execute specific blocks of code depending on whether the condition is true or false.

-Python mainly uses the following conditional statements:

-if statement – executes a block of code when a condition is true.

-if-else statement – executes one block if the condition is true and another if it is false.

-if-elif-else statement – checks multiple conditions sequentially and executes the block corresponding to the first true condition.

-Nested if statement – an if statement placed inside another if statement for complex decision-making.

-Conclusion - Conditional statements form the backbone of decision-making in Python programming.
-By using if, if-else, and if-elif-else structures, programs can respond dynamically to different inputs and situations.
-This study demonstrates how conditional logic improves program flexibility, accuracy, and real-world applicability, making it an essential concept for effective Python programming.
+In Python, conditional statements are implemented using if, if-else, and if-elif-else statements.
+The if statement is used to check a condition and execute a block of code if the condition is true.
+The if-else statement is used when there are two possible outcomes based on a condition.
+The if-elif-else statement is used when multiple conditions need to be checked.

+These statements use relational and logical operators to evaluate conditions.
+Based on the result of the condition, the program executes the appropriate block of code.

+Conditional statements are important in programming because they allow programs to make decisions, perform different actions, and solve real-world problems efficiently.

+## Conclusion

+Thus, conditional statements in Python were studied and implemented successfully.
+Their role in decision-making and controlling the flow of program execution was understood.